The linear way in which today’s fashion industry operates puts significant pressure on the...

-Biodiversity is being lost at an unprecedented rate and our extractive, wasteful, and polluting linear economy is increasingly recognised as one of the main underlying causes of this crisis.
+Biodiversity is being lost at an unprecedented rate and our extractive, wasteful, and polluting is increasingly recognised as one of the main underlying causes of this crisis.
 Today, more than 90% of biodiversity loss is due to the extraction and processing of natural resources.

 To halt and reverse biodiversity loss, we need to fundamentally transform the way we produce, use, and consume our products and food.
 Conservation and restoration efforts alone – crucial though they are – will not be enough.

-The circular economy offers a framework for such a transformation.
+The offers a framework for such a transformation.
 If we eliminate waste and pollution, circulate products and materials, and regenerate nature, biodiversity can thrive.
 Applied together, these three principles are able to help tackle the root causes of biodiversity loss, as demonstrated in our report: “The Nature Imperative: How the circular economy can help tackle biodiversity loss”.

 When products and materials are circulated in the economy, the need for production from virgin materials is reduced.
 In fashion, for example, business models that keep cotton clothing in use for longer, assuming the purchase of new clothes is displaced, will reduce the amount of land needed to grow cotton.
 This leaves more space for other uses, including the preservation of wilderness areas.